Sage-Bionetworks/magora/inst/app/www/content/start/content.md

-Explore gene expression and pathology data from next generation mouse models of Alzheimer's disease developed by the MODEL-AD consortium.

 MODEL-AD comprises two research centers with complementary approaches to generating new mouse models that more faithfully recapitulate features of Alzheimer's disease in humans.

 <a href = "https://www.model-ad.org/", target = "_blank">Learn more about MODEL-AD</a>